jjfumero/tornadovm-examples/README.md

 ```

-Note that, depending on the devices you have and the drivers installed (e.g., NVIDIA CUDA, OpenCL, etc), you will see different implementations.
+Note that, depending on the devices you have and the drivers installed (e.g., NVIDIA CUDA, OpenCL, SPIR-V), you will see different implementations.